prediabetic peripheral neuropathy

 Armed with this information, the patient would have the option to exercise more or modify their diet to either delay or avoid the diabetic state.

-What are the issues with prediabetic neuropathy in the foot?
+What complications can arise from prediabetic neuropathy in the foot?

 Complications can include suffering from the symptoms of neuropathy which can interfere with your activities and sometimes makes sleeping difficult.
 But most importantly complications can include amputations.